 Primary services include the following human resources areas:

 Training and development represent organizational growth at the employee level.
 To that end, all training and development programs must be linked to the organization’s strategic goals, viewed through the lens of change management, and reside in a growth-oriented culture.
-This strategic advantage translates employee potential into organizational productivity providing significant return on investment, distinguishing the company from its competition, and branding the company as one that emphasizes skill acquisition, expertise, and success.
-That distinctive frame of reference can be clearly understood when contemplating the dividends each of the following components can yield:
+This strategic advantage translates employee potential into organizational productivity providing a significant return on investment, distinguishing the company from its competition, and branding the company as one that emphasizes skill acquisition, expertise, and success.

 Steve Cesare Ph.D.